A Guide to California Auto Dealer Surety Bond Requirements

 Post Summary

-What is a California auto dealer bond?
+Who is required to carry a California auto dealer bond?

-What does a dealer bond protect against?
+What does a California dealer bond cost and how is the premium determined?

 What happens if a California dealer operates without a bond?